-Students are expected to choose four subjects: three of these subjects will be studied for two years and be assessed at the end of Year 13; one of these subjects will be studied at AS-level and assessed at the end of Year 12, then dropped as a subject of study.
+Students are expected to choose 3-4 subjects.
+If choosing four, three of these subjects can be studied for two years and be assessed at the end of Year 13; one of these subjects can be studied at AS-level and assessed at the end of Year 12, then dropped as a subject of study.